 - How long can lice live on a hairbrush?

-The answer is no, lice cannot live on household items, and they will only last up to 2 days without access to a blood host.
+The answer is no, lice cannot live on household items and will only last up to 2 days without access to a blood host.

-Vinegar, more specifically apple cider vinegar, can be beneficial as a lice remedy.
+Vinegar, specifically apple cider vinegar, can be a lice remedy.
 While it cannot kill a louse, apple cider vinegar can eliminate lice eggs in hair by aiding in the easier removal of nits.
 To do this,

 - Combine equal parts of apple cider vinegar and water.